HEPA and ULPA Air Filtration

 - Ultra Low Penetration Air (ULPA U15) Filter: 99.9995% efficient @ 0.12 micron

-Measuring only 51 dB (A), they provide one of the lowest sound levels of any FFU in the industry.
+FFUs operate at only 51 dBA (at 0.45 m/s), providing one of the lowest sound levels of any FFU in the industry.
 This is an important factor to consider for providing operator comfort, particularly for large scale cleanrooms which may have the noise of over 50 FFUs running at the same time.

 Running at only 200 Watts @ 0.45m/s (230V/1Ph/50Hz), the units use less energy than traditional FFUs, lowering operating costs.

 The units maintain a low profile, measuring less than 320mm, which means that the height of the surrounding room can be maximised.

 - Low Sound - improve operator comfort